Michael18811380328/HelloBlog/personal/docs/economy/Who Wants to Be a Millionaire.md

 Time is by far the biggest factor in planning for a successful retirement.
 The earlier you start saving and investing, the better.

-I’ve talked before about the power of compounding returns.
-Even if you start saving and investing just a few years earlier than your buddies, it can mean tens of thousands of extra dollars by the time you retire.
+I’ve talked before about the power of compounding returns（复利回报）.
+Even if you start saving and investing just a few years earlier than your buddies（伙伴）, it can mean tens of thousands of extra dollars by the time you retire.

-Every year of savings counts, however… even if you’re not in your 20s or 30s.
+Every year of savings counts（计数，每年的收入很重要）, however… even if you’re not in your 20s or 30s.

 The truth is this: *Over time, investing in the stock market will make you money*.
 Each year the market’s returns may vary.
-But returns are pretty consistent when looking at the big picture…
+But returns are pretty consistent（连续的） when looking at the big picture…

-Over the past 60 years, the S&P 500 Index has returned 10.4% a year when you factor in dividends.
+Over the past 60 years, the S&P 500 Index has returned 10.4% a year when you factor in dividends（当你考虑股息）.
 Over the past 40 years, the average annual return is 11.8%.
 And over the past 20 years, the average annual return is 7.7%.

 Stocks are by far the best game in town.
 Savings accounts that earn barely any interest do not cut it.